RodricBr/Bash-Professional/README.md

 > How to execute a Bash **program**? <br>
 To get started, you'll need to create a file using `touch`, `vim file.txt`... etc, using the `.bash` OR the `.sh` file extension. <br>
-Although in Linux you don't need to specify the file extension, since Linux automatically identifies if the file is a text file, <br>
+Although in Linux you don't need to specify the file extension, since Linux automatically identifies if the file is a simple text file, <br>
-or a bash/shell script file.
+or if it is a bash/shell script file, we add the `.bash` OR `.sh` extension to the file, to make it more organized and if you're not using <br>
+Linux.
 Inside of the file you just created

 ## Bash Commands